Shivam-042007/timesheetinvader/README.md

 # Controls of this Game :

+Spacebar to shoot
-Spacebar to shoot, left & right arrows to move, 'M' to mute.
+Left & Right arrows to move
+'M' to mute.